Authentic Thai Fried Rice in 30 Min – VIDEO

 Instructions

-- In a bowl, add peeled and deveined shrimp and marinate with soy sauce, salt, white pepper, neutral oil, baking soda and cornstarch for 15 minutes.
+- In a bowl, add the peeled and deveined shrimp along with soy sauce, salt, white pepper, neutral oil, baking soda and cornstarch.
+Mix until combined and marinate for 15 minutes.

 - In a small bowl, mix together oyster sauce, light soy sauce, fish sauce, palm sugar, white pepper, and msg.

 - In the same pan, fry the garlic/chili paste for 15 seconds until fragrant, then immediately add shallots and onion.
-Stir fry for 1 minute.
+Stir fry for 1 minute until the onions are softened.

 - Push the ingredients to the side, then add eggs and scramble (add 1 tbsp more oil if needed to cook the eggs).
 Mix together.

-- Add the day old rice and mix together over high heat, stir frying until the rice is toasted and relatively dry.
-Add the premixed sauce and combine.
+- Turn the heat to high, then add the day old rice and mix together over high heat, stir frying until the rice is toasted and relatively dry.
+Add the premixed sauce and combine, stir frying for another 2-3 minutes until the rice has absorbed the sauce.

-- Add shrimp and basil and stir fry for another 1-2 minutes over high heat.
-Garnish with limes and more basil and enjoy!
+- Add shrimp and basil and stir fry for another 1-2 minutes.
+Garnish with limes, chili flakes and more basil and enjoy!

 Notes